TeknooSoftware/east-paas/documentation/README.md

 but they are used to create a `JobUnit` instance (it is not persisted object), mandatory to get projects's data, like source repository, cluster, credentials.
 Logs of deployment are also stored into `Job`.

-`East PaaS` has three majors algorithms / Cookbook, described later :
+`East PaaS` has three majors algorithms / Plan, described later :
-* A cookbook to create a new deployment (aka a `Job`) from a `Project` (not run it).
+* A plan to create a new deployment (aka a `Job`) from a `Project` (not run it).
   * Fetch the account and the project from the "database".
   * Create the JobUnit instance.
   * Dispatch it to a bus (like `Symfony Messenger`).
-* A cookbook to tun a deployment (aka a `Job`).
+* A plan to tun a deployment (aka a `Job`).
   * Fetch a job from a bus (like `Symfony Messenger`).
   * Clone the project locally.
   * Run hooks to install vendors, run test, compile, build app and warm up cache.
   * Create Docker/OCI images, and push them into a private registry.
   * Deploy and expose the app (For `Kubernetes`, create manifest and apply it through the HTTP API).
-* A cookbook to persist deployment's logs in a `Job` instance.
+* A plan to persist deployment's logs in a `Job` instance.
   * Fetch an entry from a bus (like `Symfony Messenger`).
   * Fetch the job from the "database".
   * Add the entry, as an `History` instance, in the `Job`.

-Theses cookbooks use differents components described above.
+Theses plans use differents components described above.
 All messages send to the bus, and fetched from it can be encrypted thanks to `Security` contract defined in `src`.

-`East PaaS` use generic cookbooks provided  by `East Common` to list, create, edit, delete and view :
+`East PaaS` use generic plans provided  by `East Common` to list, create, edit, delete and view :
 * `Account`
 * `Project`
 * `Job`

-*To create or edit and `Account` or a `Project`, `East PaaS` override `Common` cookbooks.
-They are also described later in the `Data Cookbooks` part.*
+*To create or edit and `Account` or a `Project`, `East PaaS` override `Common` plans.
+They are also described later in the `Data Plans` part.*

 Defaults implementations
 ------------------------